awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-view-console.md

 1. Choose the name of the pipeline for which you want to view source revision details, Do one of the following:
    + Choose **View history**\.
 In **Source revisions**, the source change for each execution is listed\.
-![\[Information about a revision can be viewed on the execution history page\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/source-rev-s3.png)![\[Information about a revision can be viewed on the execution history page\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Information about a revision can be viewed on the execution history page\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
+![\[Information about a revision can be viewed on the execution history page\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/view-execution-history.png)![\[Information about a revision can be viewed on the execution history page\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Information about a revision can be viewed on the execution history page\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
    + Locate an action for which you want to view source revision details, and then find the revision information at the bottom of its stage:
 ![\[Information about a revision can be viewed at the bottom of a stage in the CodePipeline console.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/view-changes-console-3.png)![\[Information about a revision can be viewed at the bottom of a stage in the CodePipeline console.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Information about a revision can be viewed at the bottom of a stage in the CodePipeline console.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

-     Click in the details area to view more information about the artifact, including the length of time since the artifact was committed\.
+     Choose **View current revisions** to view source information\.
 With the exception of artifacts stored in Amazon S3 buckets, identifiers such as commit IDs in this information detail view are linked to source information pages for the artifacts\.
-![\[Click in the details area to view more information about the artifact.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/view-changes-console-4.png)![\[Click in the details area to view more information about the artifact.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Click in the details area to view more information about the artifact.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
+![\[View source revisions.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/view-changes-console-4.png)![\[View source revisions.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[View source revisions.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 ## View Action Executions \(Console\)<a name="pipelines-action-executions-console"></a>